Walter Stoecker: War years

 War broke out, from a German perspective, at the end of July 1914.
 Almost at the outset, in August 1914, Stoecker emerged as an anti-war activist.
 He was particularly critical of the "right-wing" SPD party leadership in parliament as, following after considerable soul-searching, they declared what amounted to a parliamentary truce for the duration of the war.
 In parliament the SPD would vote in favour of war funding.
 They were motivated variously by traditional patriotism, the hope that after the war the German government might, in return, agree to a more democratic voting system, and by the widespread belief that if Germany were to lose the war, the country would finally fall under the Russian tyranny which already extended across much of what had formerly been known as Poland.
 There were plenty of party activists across Germany who believed, even in 1914, that none of these arguments justified SPD parliamentary backing for the war: Walter Stoecker was one of them.
 That did not prevent him from being conscripted into the army in February 1915, however.
 He was a soldier till November 1918.

 As more and more reports came through of the slaughter on the frontline, and shortages of almost everything made life for families left behind on the home front ever more difficult, the initial enthusiasm for the war among the citizens of the belligerent powers drained away.
 In Germany the SPD finally split at the start of 1917, principally over the parliamentary leadership's continued backing for the war.
-Walter Stoecker was a founder member of the breakaway Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD).
+Walter Stoecker was a founding member of the breakaway Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD).
 At around the same time he was badly wounded in the fighting in Macedonia.